Drassil/git-wiki-theme/docs/uptime.md

 **The \`uptime\` table**

 This table holds the server's uptime.
-Trinity will automatically update the latest entry's value until it crashes and a new record is added.
+The core will automatically update the latest entry's value until it crashes and a new record is added.

 **Structure**